 UNSPECIFIED – CIRCA 1970: Photo of Creedence Clearwater Revival Photo by Michael Ochs Archives/Getty Images

-You might like: Creedence Clearwater Revival - Bootleg
+You might like: Creedence Clearwater Revival - Take It Like A Friend

-You might like: Creedence Clearwater Revival - Ninety-Nine And A Half
+You might like: Creedence Clearwater Revival - Have You Ever Seen the Rain

 Leave a Reply